Buck Leonard

 This date in 1907 marks the birth of Buck Leonard.
 He was a Black baseball player, one of the best at his position in the Negro Baseball Leagues.

-Leonard began his baseball career as a semi-pro star in his hometown of Rocky Mount, NC, but in 1933, he was forced by the Depression to leave home to pursue a professional career.
+Leonard began his baseball career as a semi-pro star in Rocky Mount, NC, but in 1933, the Depression forced him to leave home to pursue a professional career.

 He played successively for the Portsmouth Black Revels, Baltimore Stars, and Brooklyn Royal Giants as an outfielder that season.
 Smokey Joe Williams saw him playing with the Royals, and Leonard remained with the Homestead Grays through the 1950 season.
 During his tenure in the Gray's flannels, he quickly gained the respect and appreciation of inside baseball men.
 He was also a favorite of the fans and became a fixture in the annual East-West All-Star classic.
 In 1948, he was selected to the East squad's starting lineup, marking his 11th game, an All-Star record.
 In this star-studded competition, he compiled a.317 average and banged out three home runs to establish another All-Star game record.